Last edited 1-Sept-2016

 in the latest versions Oracle will generate many SQL plans in it’s search of a better SQL plan.
 All you have to do is to select the one which makes sense and load it into SPM.

 Until one day a valid and enabled SPM would stop to enforce the chosen plan. dbms_xplan.display_cursor would show “Sql Plan Directive used for this statement”

 Deleting the Sql Plan Directive on the objects concerned has solved the issue.

 Apparently, SQL Directives take precedence over SPM.

 Here are some answers I’ve got from Oracle:

-Still, IT guy has always to ask one simple question: what is the precedence.
+All that said, one thing is clear.
+IT guy must always ask one simple question: what is the precedence?

 In Oracle CBO (Cots Based Optimizer) we have many factors:

 Statistics (don’t forget System Statistics)

 For quite a time the precedence of factors influencing CBO was rather self-evident and had no need to be documented explicitly.
 Not any longer.